sneha-afk/KeplerKV/docs/planning.md

 ### August 8, 2024

 * Created `tests/execute_all.sh` which takes input and expected output files as test cases
+* Refactored `handler.cpp` to use a function map instead of an unweidly `switch` statement for longer command processes
 * Next steps:
     * Aforementioned code review
     * Add some small utility commands: `RENAME`, `STATS`